andgordio/mockupless/docs/Courses/LayoutBasics/Positioning/direction-and-wrap.md

 2. Wrap all buttons in a single flex parent container.
 3. Apply vertical direction to the flex container.

-In the next article, you will learn why the buttons take full width in a flex container with vertical direction by default.
+You will learn why the buttons take full width in a flex container with vertical direction by default in the next article.

 ### Gallery